220214-Java-React/notes/week1/qc-questions.md

-# QC Questions that may be asked on Monday
+# QC Questions that may be asked on Tuesday

 ## Java Basics
 * What is Java? / Why Java?